Mansfield apprentices win national fire and security engineering apprenticeship competition

 “Fortunately, we were able to put into practice the knowledge we’ve gained from the Academy to figure out how to complete the technical specification.
 To win the competition was an added bonus.”

-James Twigg, CEO, TIS, said: “We’re very proud of what Jack and Michael have accomplished in this apprenticeship challenge and it’s a fantastic showcase for the whole TIS Academy team, from apprentices through to trainers and support staff.
+James Twigg, TIS chief executive officer, said: “We’re very proud of what Jack and Michael have accomplished in this apprenticeship challenge and it’s a fantastic showcase for the whole TIS Academy team, from apprentices through to trainers and support staff.

 "It’s fantastic to see our apprentices demonstrating their talent and being recognised for their hard work.”